-toe is composed of Kashikura Takashi on drums, Mino Takaaki on guitar, Yamane Satoshi on bass guitar, and Yamazaki Hirokazu on guitar. toe has formally played with this lineup since the band’s inception in 2000.
+toe is composed of Kashikura Takashi on drums, Mino Takaaki on guitar, Yamane Satoshi on bass guitar, and Yamazaki Hirokazu on guitar.
+The band has formally played with this lineup since their inception in 1998.

-The vast majority of the music is instrumental and features the swift and acute drumming of Takashi.
-The band is also known for its melodic, clean guitar settings.
-Additionally, the compositions have repetition from typical rock motifs, but use very subtle changes in beat and rhythm to form a unique sound.
-The band has changed their sound over their musical tenure by incorporating acoustic guitars, rhodes piano and vibraphones in their most recent releases.
+The vast majority of the music is instrumental and features the swift, agile drumming of Takashi.
+The band is also known for melodic, clean guitar, often employing the juxtaposition of electric and acoustic.
+While the compositions feature the repetition of typical rock motifs, the subtle changes in beat and rhythm form a unique rhythmic dialect.
+The band has consistently expanded their sound throughout their musical tenure by incorporating singing, rhodes piano, mallet percussion, and electronic production elements.

 toe tours regularly in Japan, and they can most notably be compared to acts such as Pele and The Album Leaf.
-Their newest album, Hear You, was released in 2015 on Topshelf Records.
+Their newest record, Our Latest Number, was released in 2018 on Topshelf Records.

-Sign up to get periodic email updates about new toe music, tours & exclusives:
+Subscribe to get periodic email updates about new toe music, tours & exclusives.

 "The thing that's always set toe apart from its technically minded peers is its ability to tell short, concise stories — ecstatic, noodly, complex pop songs that unfold in less than five minutes."

 "Clear channel guitar (Mino Takaaki and Yamazaki Hirokazu) that is as fluid and beautiful as running water yet as precise as machinery, bass (Yamane Satoshi) that runs deep and strong like veins beneath the skin of the songs, and wildly brilliant percussion (Kashikura Takashi) which goes back and forth between busy and intricate to mellow and minimal."